senayksl/minibankapplication/README.md

-bank-application is the backend file
+bank-application is the backend folder

 "npm install" then
 "npm start"